iamenderst/ansible-tutorial/tutorial/vm_setup.md

 * Check if your distribution includes Vagrant:
   `# apt-cache search vagrant`

-* install the package with the following command:
+* Install the package with the following command:
   `# apt-get install vagrant`

   (note that above assumes package is called vagrant)